 Center for Learning and Teaching in the West ends.
 Discovery Science Center closes in preparation for new building.

 Dr. Jones retires from CSU.
 Dr. Thompson goes onto transitional retirement through the Department of Chemistry.
-Dr. Warnock becomes the Director and Ms. Butler becomes the Assistant Director of the newly named College of Natural Sciences Education & Outreach Center.
+Dr. Warnock becomes the Director and Ms. Butler becomes the Assistant Director of the newly named Natural Sciences Education & Outreach Center.